Testing stimulated emission photon directions: CPT symmetry in photonics arguments

 \section{CPT symmetry in photonics arguments}

 Let us gather here some arguments for the expected $(\leftarrow)$ possibility mainly based on CPT symmetry.
-Test pointing $(\rightarrow)$ instead, would need to overcome these arguments, e.g. through macroscopic CPT violation.
+However, as in Fig. \ref{test}, it seems to also imply textbook $(\rightarrow)$ case, hence both can be true - hence practically this is a test of existence of $(\leftarrow)$ effect.